Nick89QA/ISQTB-Study/notes/5. Test managment/Keywords.md

 - The **risks** associated with the product
 - The quality of the **test basis**
 - The **size** of the product
+- **The complexity of the product domain**
+- **The requirements for quality characteristics** (e.g., security, reliability)
+- The required level of detail for **test documentation**
+- Requirements for **legal and regulatory compliance**

+#### Development Process Characteristics:
+- The stability and maturity of the organization
+- The **development model** in use
+- The **test approach**
+- The tools used
+- The **test process**
+- **Time pressure**

+#### People Characteristics:
+- The **skills and experience** of the people involved, especially with similar projects and products (e.g., domain knowledge)
+- Team cohesion and **leadership**

+#### Test Results:
+- The number and severity of **defects** found
+- The amount of **rework** required

+### 5.2.6 Test Estimation Techniques
+Two commonly used techniques for test effort estimation are:

+1. **Metrics-based technique**: Estimating the test effort based on metrics from former similar projects or typical values.
+  - For example, in Agile development, **burndown charts** are used to track effort remaining and feed into the team's velocity for future iterations.

+2. **Expert-based technique**: Estimating the test effort based on the experience of task owners or experts.
+  - For example, in Agile development, **planning poker** is used by team members to estimate the effort for delivering features based on experience.

+In sequential projects, defect removal models are used as an example of the **metrics-based approach**, while **Wideband Delphi estimation** is an example of the **expert-based approach**.

+---

+### 5.3 Test Monitoring and Control
+The purpose of **test monitoring** is to gather information and provide feedback and visibility about test activities.
+This information helps assess progress and whether exit criteria are satisfied, such as meeting the targets for coverage of risks, requirements, or acceptance criteria.

+**Test control** involves corrective actions based on the metrics gathered.
+Actions may affect any test activity and other software lifecycle activities.

+#### Examples of Test Control Actions:
+- **Re-prioritizing tests** due to identified risks (e.g., delayed software delivery)
+- **Changing the test schedule** due to resource or environment availability
+- **Re-evaluating test items** based on whether they meet entry or exit criteria after rework

+### 5.3.1 Metrics Used in Testing
+Metrics help assess the progress, quality, and adequacy of test activities.
+Common test metrics include:

+- **Percentage of planned work done** in test case preparation or implementation
+- **Percentage of planned work done** in test environment preparation
+- **Test case execution** metrics (e.g., number of test cases run/not run, passed/failed)
+- **Defect information** (e.g., defect density, defects found and fixed, failure rate, confirmation test results)
+- **Test coverage** of requirements, user stories, acceptance criteria, risks, or code
+- Task completion, resource allocation, usage, and effort
+- **Cost of testing**, including the cost compared to the benefit of finding the next defect or running the next test